wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 &nbsp;

-CROWN has great functionality and is simple enough to be used by anyone in their daily .lives, but a lot of thought and effort went into designing its interface.
+CROWN has great functionality and is simple enough to be used by anyone in their daily lives, but a lot of thought and effort went into designing its interface.

 > "In the journey for interfaces, initially, I always thought the reform form factor could be a dealbreaker for most people.
 > But if we start seeing looking back at how we came with headphones which were invented many decades ago, your headphones were very heavy and bigger.
 However, they allow the game humans to have the ability that no other object gives them.
 What happened was to the time you can see the headphones getting smaller, lighter.